Sreno1/suds/Full Stack/Cloud Computing.md

 ### #Broad-Network-Access

 - Cloud computing resources can be accessed through the network
-- #Public-cloud services could generally be accessible from anywhere, and on any device with internet and browser capabilities
+- [[Public Cloud]] services could generally be accessible from anywhere, and on any device with internet and browser capabilities
 - Multitude of devices
 - Internet access is mandatory
-  - Or Intranet for #private-cloud, if public access is not necessary
+  - Or Intranet for [[Private Cloud]], if public access is not necessary

 ### #Resource-Pooling